Improve your English skills online for free.

 3. English is a piece of cake, Interesting website that has some reading lessons and grammar topics with exercises.

-4. New Scientist: Useful academic articles, handy for the IELTS academic readings, good source of topic specific vocabulary.
+4. New Scientist: Useful academic articles, handy for the IELTS academic readings, a good source of topic-specific vocabulary.

 5. The Economist: Politics, business and Economics news, higher level and good practice for IELTS academic readings.